bloatless/pile/README.md

 [MonoPile](https://github.com/bloatless/MonoPile) package which provides a handler and formatter for Monolog to easily send error-logs to your Pile instance.

+### Cleanup

+Old log entries can be regularly deleted using the cleanup script:

+`php cli/cleanup.php`

+This will delete old log entries from the database.
+The "lifetime" of log entries can be configured within the `config/config.php` file.

+It is recommended to regularly call the cleanup script using a cronjob.

 ## License

 MIT